Visit to Sarayaku territory in the Amazon jungle

 Day 6

 Itinerary is subject to changes due it weather or circumstances out of our control.
-Please be flexible, as we will everything to make the best of every moment.
+Please be flexible, as we will do everything to make the best of every moment.

 About Plants of Power